Décio Villares: Biography

 What is known for certain is that he returned to Brazil in 1881.
 Soon after, he and Aurélio de Figueiredo received a major commission: eighteen paintings of the Aimoré people for display at the Brazilian Anthropological Exhibition of 1882; made from sketches and photographs.
 The general publicity accorded to the exhibition enabled him to establish himself and launch a successful career.
-In 1887, he and José Ferraz de Almeida Júnior were chosen to replace Victor Meirelles in the history painting department at the Academia Imperial, but they never did.
+In 1887, he and Almeida Júnior were chosen to replace Victor Meirelles in the history painting department at the Academia Imperial, but they never did.
 Three years later, he and De Figueiredo were part of a group that presented a proposal for a new method of teaching that would emphasize the master/apprentice relationship and abolish the Academia.

 In 1901, he married Maria Dolores de Souza Martins.
 They received both Catholic and positivist rites (what the positivists called a "mixed marriage") but, following positivist practice, declared their desire for "eternal widowhood".
 It proved to be a difficult marriage.
 She was addicted to morphine and, once, in a drug-induced haze, set their apartment on fire.
 She was arrested and sent to a sanatorium and Villares, who was on a lengthy business trip, allowed her to stay there.
 After a year, she charged him with psychological cruelty, abandonment and theft of her family inheritance.
 Despite this, they never had a formal separation.
 When he was forced to be away from home, she was watched over by members of the Positivist Church.
 When he died, in 1931, she burned down his studio.

 Much of his work was funded by the Positivist Church; including a medallion, to be placed on the grave of Dante Alighieri in Ravenna, and a monument to Benjamin Constant.
 Although he has often received little credit, he participated in the creation of the Brazilian flag, conceived by Raimundo Teixeira Mendes (a member of the Positivist Church); helping to design the blue disc and the placement of the words "Ordem e Progresso".
 He also painted the prototype that was used by the seamstresses who made the first flags.
 The painting was stolen in 2010 and has not been recovered.